 And we need your support – moving her was the biggest and most expensive project the Museum has ever undertaken – if you would like to donate please contact us or we welcome your Paypal donations direct to email@example.com

-When fitted out inside and repainted she will wear a refreshed colour scheme of G-RAVL on one side with Cranfield titles and G-AWVK on the other with Racal Decca titles.
+When fitted out inside and repainted she will wear a refreshed colour scheme of G-RAVL on one side with Cranfield titles and G-AWVK on the other with Racal Decca titles, with the addition of the ‘197’ race number she wore in June 1971.
 She will be a much valued asset to the Museum and will improve what we can offer to you – our visitors – especially our younger ones – and we have saved a piece of British aviation heritage which otherwise would have gone for scrap (and was at genuine risk of doing so!).

-We would like to record our thanks to The University of Cranfield, Cranfield Aviation Operations, Dave Thomas, Naylan Moore , South Yorkshire Air Museum, THS Containers – Glyn & Dan and all at Sywell Aerodrome but especially Richard Grace, Matt, Marcus and Anthony.
+We would like to record our thanks to The University of Cranfield, Cranfield Aviation Operations, Dave Thomas, Naylan Moore , South Yorkshire Air Museum, THS Containers – Glyn & Dan, all at Sywell Aerodrome air traffic and fire/fuel crews and finally to Air Leasing (especially Richard Grace, Matt, Marcus and Anthony).